+Welcome.
 You’re aware of the deep pain that’s leading you to begin therapy.
-It’s likely you’ve been feeling this way your whole life.
+It’s likely you’ve been feeling this way for much of your life.
 But now it’s too much to manage on your own.
-You’re anxious, depressed, or in conflict with a loved one.
+You’re anxious, depressed, overwhelmed, or in conflict with a loved one.

 No matter how much you’re hurting, I believe you can change and grow.
 I have a deep capacity to hear your story and help reduce your suffering.
 I bring a calm, compassionate, and engaged approach to therapy

 We will work together to reduce your current pain while delving deep to address longstanding problems.
-I help you overcome past abuse and trauma so you can feel free to live the life you want.
+I help you overcome past traumatic experiences so you can feel free to live the life you want.

 Who I am